AcalephStorage/consul-alerts/README.md

 TODO
 ----

-This is a port from a tool we developed recently, there are still a few things missing like loading a custom configuration via command/api instead of manually editing consul's KV.
-Also need to set up a reminder feature.
 Needs better doc and some cleanup too. :)